koyo129/AWS--ecom-platform/README.md

 CI/CD Pipeline integration on Github actions where it checked terraform init, plan, apply if there was not any problems.
 <img width="628" height="362" alt="Screenshot 2026-02-26 203630" src="https://github.com/user-attachments/assets/9a689850-008a-4593-ad34-436d2465146a" />

+## Challenges & Troubleshooting
+During this project, I encountered and solved several challenges:

+1. **Script Compatibility:** Encountered a 503 error initially because the script used `yum` on an Ubuntu based AMI.
+2. **State Management:** Faced an "Invalid target address" error when trying to replace a resource that had been removed from the state.
+I learned to use `terraform state list`
+3. **Infrastructure Debugging 502 gateawy:** Identified that instances in private subnets could not download Apache without a NAT Gateway route.
+With Target group health checks and corrected the routing table to ensure successful initialization

 ## Future Improvements
 -  **Security:** Implement SSL/TLS certificates with ACM (buy dns)